Enterprise App Development: Strategy, Architecture & Implementation Guide

 Change Management: The Hidden Success Factor

 The most technically brilliant enterprise application will fail if the organization does not adopt it.
 Change management is not a soft, optional add-on to the technical project.
-It is a critical workstream that requires dedicated resources, executive sponsorship, and a structured approach.
+It is a critical workstream that needs dedicated resources, executive sponsorship, and a structured approach.

 Choosing the Right Development Partner